Differentially Private Joint Independence Test: Simulations

-\textbf{(iii) SAR dHSIC.} Similar to TOT, SAR is also built on the idea of subsample-and-aggregate, but aggregate the results in different ways.
-In fact, by calculating the subset of public $p$-values, a series of sub-test functions are generated.
-The randomized response mechanism is then applied to each of these sub-test functions.
-Specifically, it returns the true value of the indicator function with probability $p$, and the false value with probability $1-p$, where $p=e^{\epsilon}/(1+e^{\epsilon})$.
-However, the differential privacy and valid level for SAR are only guaranteed for sufficiently large sample sizes.
-We use the heuristic method in \citet[Section~3.3]{Pena2025DifferentiallyPH} to choose tuning parameters.
+\textbf{(iii) SAR dHSIC.} Similar to TOT, SAR is also based on subsample-and-aggregate, but it aggregates the subset-level results differently.
+After public $p$-values are computed on the subsets, they induce a sequence of sub-test functions.
+The randomized response mechanism is then applied to each sub-test function.
+Specifically, it returns the true value of the indicator function with probability $p$ and the flipped value with probability $1-p$, where $p=e^{\epsilon}/(1+e^{\epsilon})$.
+However, the differential privacy guarantees and valid level for SAR hold only for sufficiently large sample sizes.
+We use the heuristic method in \citet[Section~3.3]{Pena2025DifferentiallyPH} to choose the tuning parameters.